blabla1337/skf-flask/skf/markdown/knowledge_base/198-knowledge_base--CRYPTO_CA_hierachy--.md

 **Description:**

 When you have an offline PKI setup you need to have solid strong crypto layers.
-An attacker will look for weak chains in the hierachy and abuse them when found.
+An attacker will look for weak chains in the hierarchy and abuse them when found.
-This can lead to MiTM attacks and impact the 3 security pilars C.I.A.
+This can lead to MiTM attacks and impact the 3 security pillars C.I.A.

 **Solution:**